phd-benel/MPID/README.md

 ![image](https://user-images.githubusercontent.com/82882383/208925730-d7554ba2-b049-4f42-a8c1-661b40fc9e70.png)

-You can find the broken glass insulator dataset in the release part. https://github.com/phd-benel/BGI/releases/tag/dataset All the images are under the CC by 4.0 license.
+#### You can find the broken glass insulator dataset in the google drive link : XXX .
+All the images are under the CC by 4.0 license.

 Reference